Let's Actually Make A Test (For Real)

 - Add a

-stage.- Add a
+teststage after therunstage.- Add a

-job that is part of thetest
+test_exoticsjob that is part of theteststage, and depends onrun_exotics.

 - this job does not need to clone the repository (change

-)- Create a python file named
+GIT_STRATEGY)- Create a python file named

 - you might find the following lines (below) helpful to get

-in the analysisbase image- you might find the following lines (below) helpful to set up
+pytestin the analysisbase image- you might find the following lines (below) helpful to set up

-- Write a few different tests of your choosing that tests (and asserts) something about
+test_regression.py- Write a few different tests of your choosing that tests (and asserts) something about

-.
+myOuputFile.root.
 Some ideas are:

 - check the structure (does

-exist?)- check that the integral of a histogram matches a value you expect
+h_njets_rawexist?)- check that the integral of a histogram matches a value you expect

 - check that the bins of a histogram matches the values you expect